 Mental Health Resources

-A public health emergency, like the COVID-19 pandemic, can increase anxiety, stress and fear, leaving many people feeling a loss of control.
+A public health emergency like the COVID-19 pandemic, combined with our community wildfire risk, can increase anxiety, stress and fear, leaving many people feeling a loss of control.
 This may be exacerbated by public health directives to physically distance from others, as connection is often an important tool in coping with difficult situations.
 Try to be patient with yourself and others during this time, as people may not be coping the way they usually do.

 If you require support to get through these unprecedented times, there are many resources available to ensure that you find the care you need.